 While working, they can get quick answers that meet them at their point of need and over the course of the workday.

-According to a LinkedIn study, employees feel more motivated to work when their colleagues surround them.
+According to a LinkedIn study, a large proportion of employees feel more motivated to work when their colleagues surround them.

-LXPs allow employees to engage with other learners, which adds a new dimension to e-learning.
-Using LXP, learners can share their different perspectives and what they’ve learned with others.
+LXPs allow employees to engage with other learners, which adds a new dimension to eLearning.
+Using an LXP, learners can share their different perspectives and what they’ve learned with others.